merriam/columns/readme.md

 ## Getting Technical

 It can be good to know what makes a table for the times when it doesn't render like you expect.
 A table is at least one blank line, optional headers, two or more rows of data with no more than one blank line between rows, an optional total line, and, finally, at least two blank lines.
-A row of data needs at least two columns, meaning at least two columns of two or more spaces from the headers, through all the data, and through the footer.
+You need at least two lines, including headers and footers.
+You need at least two columns, meaning multiple spaces running top to bottom.

 Columns are really forgiving about alignment, as long as they overlap somewhere.
-The only trick is that the first line cannot be indented so much it becomes a Markdown code block, so use a `\<space>` at the front:
+The only trick is that the first column cannot be indented so much it becomes a Markdown code block:

-    \                                Total
+                                    Total
                                  --
     California                     39.5
             Texas                     29.0
                   Rhode Island  1.0

-\                                Total
+                                Total
                               --
 California                     39.5
         Texas                     29.0
               Rhode Island  1.0

 If you really want, you can overwrite the default styling by using an html escape to set a \<style> to overwrite styles starting with `col_style_`.
 If you want to do fancy things like number formatting or values spanning multiple columns, you should use a \<table> html-escape instead.